Maps

 Grade Requirements

-A grade equivalent to a C or better on the program transcript is required to be awarded Washington University credit of any sort for coursework completed abroad.
+A grade equivalent to a C or better on the program transcript is required to be awarded WU credit for any coursework completed abroad.
 Academic departments may set higher expectations for any coursework a student wishes to apply to the major/minor requirements.
-WU credit will not be granted for any course taken abroad as a pass/fail.
+WU credit will not be granted for any course taken abroad as a Pass/Fail.
 Only courses taught by WU faculty or taught exclusively for a WU program with WU faculty oversight will receive a grade on the WU transcript.

 How Unpassed Courses Appear on the WashU Record:

-Arts & Sciences Students: If students do not successfully complete at least 12 credits of coursework (with a C or higher), the credits of the study abroad placeholder course will be adjusted to reflect the gap between full-time enrollment (12 credits) and credits successfully completed.
-For example, if students successfully complete 9 credits, the placeholder class will appear on the transcript as 3 credits with an Unsatisfactory grade, and the remaining 9 credits successfully completed will be reflected in the “other credit” section of the WashU transcript for most semester programs.
+Arts & Sciences Students: If students do not successfully complete at least 12 credits of coursework (with a C or higher), the credits of the study abroad placeholder course will reflect the gap between full-time enrollment (12 credits) and credits successfully completed.
+For example, if a student successfully completes only 9 credits, the placeholder course will reflect 3 Unsatisfactory credits on the transcript, and the remaining 9 credits will be reflected in the “Other Credit” section of the WU transcript.

 If students successfully complete 12 credits of classes and fail additional coursework, the failed courses will not appear on the WashU transcript, but post-graduate opportunities will see the failing grade(s) on the host university/program study abroad transcript.